The Spring 2018 Undergraduate Case Competition was April 5-6 for students in both ISTM 410 and ISTM 320 in the MSC.

 All team members should attend the networking reception on Thursday where competition finalists will be announced.
 Only the top teams from each class will compete as finalists on Friday.
 Please note that all competition events will be held in the Memorial Student Center (MSC).

 410 class finalist teams, fall 2016

 The CMIS Case Competition is an educational program offering Texas A&M students an opportunity to sharpen their analytical, presentation and teamwork skills.
 The competition also serves as an excellent forum for board members to interact with students in an academic setting.
 Students compete for scholarship funds and prizes furnished by the CMIS Advisory Board and the INFO Department.

-The CMIS corporate advisory board sponsors the CMIS case competition.
-During the fall semester, we offer a competition for undergraduate MIS students.
-During the spring semester, we offer a competition for both undergraduate and master’s level students.
+During the fall semester, the competition is for undergraduate MIS students.
+During the spring semester, competitions for both undergraduate and master’s level students are held.

 Undergraduate Student Eligibility

-Students enrolled in either ISYS 320 and ISYS 410 during the spring and fall semesters are required to participate in the case competition as part of the course requirements.
+Students enrolled in either ISTM 320 and ISTM 410 during the spring and fall semesters are required to participate in the case competition as part of the course requirements.
 Students compete in three person teams.
-Team membership is coordinated with the faculty member teaching the ISYS 320 or ISYS 410 course.
+Team membership is coordinated with the faculty member teaching the ISTM 320 or ISTM 410 course.

 Graduate Student Eligibility

 The graduate level competition, offered in spring 2018, is open to graduate students enrolled in the Master of Science in Management Information Systems program (MS-MIS) or the Professional Program MIS Track (PPA-MIS) only.
 This competition is limited to twelve teams.
 Students self-select into three person teams and register to compete.